omarzrien/Phoenix-Documentation/source/blog/blog-kickoff.rst

 * Performance improvements of all CAN get routines (get routines take far less time to execute than previous seasons).
 * Talon SRX: Maximum reportable velocity increased.
 New maximum RPM is 38400 RPM (@ 4096 untis per rotation).

-.. note:: Installing Phoenix on another linux device and controlling Talon SRX / Victor SPXs may or may not be FRC legal depending on 2019 rules.
+.. note:: Installing Phoenix on another Linux device and controlling Talon SRX / Victor SPXs may or may not be FRC legal depending on 2019 rules.

 Fixes
 ~~~~~~~~~~~~~~~~~~~~~~